 11. Graveyard Chocolate Cheesecake Dip – Grits and Pinecones

 Are you looking for an easy, fun appetizer recipe to serve at a Halloween party or just to surprise your kids when they get home from school?
-How about one that doesn’t require any cooking and you can have on the table in less than 15 minutes?
+How about one that doesn’t require any cooking and you can have it on the table in less than 15 minutes?
 Interested?
 Read on and find out how to make this delicious and spooky Halloween Graveyard Chocolate Cheesecake Dip.

 12. Halloween Spider Web Cupcakes – Kitchen Sanctuary